chimie-paristech-CTM/thermo_GNN/README.md

 [![PyPI version](https://badge.fury.io/py/chemprop.svg)](https://badge.fury.io/py/chemprop)
 [![Downloads](https://pepy.tech/badge/your-package-name)](https://github.com/chimie-paristech-CTM/thermo_GNN)

-This is the repository corresponding to Graph-based deep learning models for thermodynamic property prediction: The interplay between target definition, data distribution, featurization, and model architecture
+This is the repository containing the code associated with the paper "Graph-based deep learning models for thermodynamic property prediction: The interplay between target definition, data distribution, featurization, and model architecture".
+Code is provided "as-is".
+Minor edits may be required to tailor the scripts for different computational systems.
 ## Table of Contents

 - [Features](#Features)